 Why we need Healthy Gut Microorganisms

 Microbes in the human body aid digestion and maintain our immune system.
 Soil microorganisms digest nutrients and protect plants against pathogens and other threats.
-Are you getting the correlation?

 For example, plants form symbiotic associations with fungi that colonise their roots and extend the reach of the roots a hundred-fold.
 These fungal filaments channel nutrients and water back to the plants cells.
 Furthermore, these filaments are also used as communication systems for the plants to warn other plants of threats or pests, ie. immunity.